Prescription Drug Control:

 Agency Affected: Department of Justice: Drug Enforcement Administration

 Comments: In August 2011, we reported that Drug Enforcement Administration (DEA) established performance measures for its Diversion Control Program to assess and report on progress toward meeting the performance goal of reducing the diversion of licit drugs.
 However, we found that the chosen set of measures did not clearly demonstrate the extent to which DEA's additional efforts and investigations in recent years have had an effect on the diversion problem.
-As a result, we recommended that DEA reassess its set of program performance measures for the Diversion Control Program to identify ways to enhance the measures and their link to the program outcome goal of reducing diversion.
-In November 2012, officials in DEA's Diversion Control Program reported that they are in the process of revising the performance measures and anticipate including them in the next performance plan to be issued for fiscal year 2014.
-We will continue to monitor their progress.
+As a result, we recommended that DEA reassess its set of performance measures for the Diversion Control Program to identify ways to enhance the measures and their link to the program outcome goal of reducing diversion.
+For the program's fiscal year 2015 Congressional budget justification submission, DEA included new and revised program performance measures such as adding an output measure titled "Number of Outreach/Public Education Events Completed (Overall)" and modifying other output measures such as breaking out the number of administrative sanctions taken separately from the number of civil fines imposed.
+DEA also reported that it is continuing to evaluate potential outcome measures for the program.
+These actions are consistent with our recommendation.